rawpython/remi/README.md

 - **Is it open source?**
 For sure!
 Remi is released under the Apache License.
 See the ``LICENSE`` file for more details.

-- **Where is the documentation?**
-I'm working on this, but it requires time.
-If you need support you can contact me directly on dddomodossola(at)gmail(dot)com

 - **Do I need some kind of webserver?**
 No, it's included.